samuelshiels/Simple-Projects/README.md

 ## Local File Hosting

+A locally accessible file upload and hosting service

 - Build a REST Server
 - Specify a data standard for ingesting a `File Name` `File MIME Type` and `Data`
 - Restrict file types to a small set of web browser compatible image formats